 - Call: 1-844-SPEAK2US (1-844-773-2528)

 All JHHC and Medicare Compliance referrals/reports are treated confidentially and may be made anonymously.

 What should you do if you suspect or have knowledge of fraud and abuse?

 All JHHC providers, subcontractors and vendors are required to report concerns about actual, potential or perceived misconduct to the JHHC Corporate Compliance Department at the numbers/addresses noted above.

 What happens to me if I report a concern?

 JHHC takes its responsibility to protect your reporting of actual or suspected fraud and abuse seriously.
 No employee may threaten, coerce, harass, retaliate, or discriminate against any individual who reports a compliance concern.
 To support this effort, JHHC has enacted zero-tolerance policies and annually trains all personnel on their obligation to uphold the highest integrity when handling compliance related matters.
 Any individual who reports a compliance concern has the right to remain anonymous and JHHC commits to enforcing this right.
 In an effort to deter these and other instances of fraud and abuse, the JHHC Corporate Compliance Department routinely performs validation audits of claims and medical record documentation.

-In addition, the JHHC Corporate Compliance Department investigates all detected outliers and other deviations from standard practice as well as all allegations of health care fraud and abuse that it receives from recipients and others.
-The Corporate Compliance Department reports substantiated allegations to the appropriate regulatory authorities who may, in turn, perform its own fraud and/or abuse investigation and take action against those who are found to have committed health care fraud and/or abuse.
+In addition, the JHHC Corporate and Medicare Compliance Departments investigate all detected outliers and other deviations from standard practice as well as all allegations of health care fraud and abuse that it receives from recipients and others.
+The Special Investigations Unit reports all substantiated allegations to the appropriate regulatory authorities who may, in turn, perform its own fraud and/or abuse investigation and take action against those who are found to have committed health care fraud and/or abuse.